alma-frankenstein/Portfolio_landing_page/README.md

 Open index.html in your browser to view the page

-The working version of this site can be viewed on GitHub Pages, <alma-frankenstein.github.io/portfolio>.
+The working version of this site can be viewed on [GitHub Pages](https://alma-frankenstein.github.io/Portfolio_landing_page/)

 ## Technologies Used